Humbedooh/kif/README.md

             maxconns:       25000
             # Require < 1GB memory used (could also be 10%, 512mb etc)
             maxmemory:      1gb
-            # And finally, no mor than 65,000 open file descriptors
+            # And finally, no more than 65,000 open file descriptors
             maxfds:         65000
         # If triggered, run this:
         runlist: